10 Best Data Science Programming Languages

 Julia is a very versatile language, as it supports both parallel and distributed computing.
 While Julia is a dynamically typed language, it has the capability to also be used as a low-level programming language if needed.

 Best used for: Julia is best used for data visualization, operations on multi dimensional datasets, and deep learning due to its built-in support for a package manager.

 Pros/Cons: Julia is an easy to learn and extremely fast programming language.
 It is the fastest language for interactive computing available.
 It’s syntax is inspired by scripting languages like Python, MATLAB, and Ruby.
 This makes it really easy to quickly learn the basics and become productive quickly.

 The Julia community is unfortunately not very large.
 This makes it much harder to find quick answers to questions and can leave you spending a lot of time problem solving as compared to languages where every problem is solved by a quick google search.

 SAS is a tool used primarily for analyzing statistical data.
 It literally stands for statistical analysis software.
 The main purpose of SAS is to retrieve, report and analyze statistical data.

 SAS probably isn’t going to be the first language you learn, but for beginners having knowledge in SAS can create many more opportunities.
 It will help you tremendously if you are looking for a job in data management.

 Pros/Cons: SAS has been around for a very long time, and as such, most major companies are using SAS as their official language for analysis.
-This paired with the fact that it is easy to learn, means that there is a huge job market for SAS developers.
+This paired with the fact that it is easy to learn means that there is a huge job market for SAS developers.

 There are two major disadvantages of SAS.
-It being a complete software, means that you cannot use all of its applications without a proper license.
+It is a complete software, means that you cannot use all of its applications without a proper license.
 SAS also has a lack of graphic representation making it harder to translate data to a visual form.